(Note: The images were not included in the original post, which instead included text links only. The images are now part of the post.)

 Canon has updated and added new models to their line-up of L “normal zooms” including the 24-70mm f/2.8 L II and the new 24-70mm f/4L IS, which join the 24-105mm f/4L Is.
 I have updated an older article here at the blog that discusses some of these options so that it now includes the new lenses: Canon 24-70mm f/2.8 L II vs. 24-70mm f/4L IS vs. 24-105mm f/4 L IS

 Sometimes it seems like the Canon 24-105mm f/4L IS lens just doesn’t get the respect it deserves.
-It probably doesn’t help that it is regularly described as a “kit lens” because Canon bundles it with some of their full frame DSLRs.
+It probably doesn’t help that it is often described as a “kit lens” because Canon bundles it with some of their full frame DSLRs.
 Having a maximum aperture of only f/4, it lacks the f/2.8 aperture found on some of the other Canon L zooms.
 It uses the zoom design that extends the front element when the focal length changes, and some mistakenly associate that design with lower quality lenses.
-It certainly doesn’t have the panache of the high-end, large-aperture primes, with their big f/1.4 or f/1.2 maximum apertures, the big and impressive f/2.8 L zooms, or the exotic and equally expensive tilt/shift lenses——nor does it have the equivalently large selling price.
+It certainly doesn’t have the panache of the high-end, large-aperture primes, with their big f/1.4 or f/1.2 maximum apertures, the big and impressive f/2.8 L zooms, or the exotic and equally expensive tilt/shift lenses——nor does it have their equivalently large selling price.
 Continue reading In Praise of the Canon 24-105mm f/4 L IS→